Nanomani/KodiLogMonitor/README.md

 A lightweight and intuitive real-time log viewer and simple log editor for Kodi.
 It helps users and developers track events, troubleshoot errors, and monitor system status through a clean, color-coded interface.
+🚀 Designed for both users and developers to quickly analyze and troubleshoot Kodi logs.

 ![2026-04-10_183538](https://github.com/user-attachments/assets/06b52ded-0a25-4cb6-8241-cf376868fc38)